-First, in 2022, the network of the main operators covered 95 (81%) local areas, amongst which 93 are covered by the incumbent.
-These operators exert a competitive pressure in most of the areas in which they are present as their combined market share exceeds 20% in 87 (74%) local areas.
-Second, Figure 18 shows in that the prices offered by some of the two main operators who have the biggest geographic coverage and the highest market shares are, to a large extent, comparable across close speeds.
-Third, operators with a wide geographic coverage tend to apply the same retail prices for all their customers (especially residential customers) regardless of the area in which they are located49.
+Firstly, in 2022, the network of the main operators covered 95 (81%) local areas, amongst which 93 are covered by the incumbent.
+These operators exert a competitive pressure in most of the areas in which they are present as their combined market share exceeds 20% in 64 $(67\%)^{47}$ local areas.

+Secondly, Figure 18 shows that the prices offered by some of the main operators who have the biggest geographic coverage and the highest market share are, to a large extent, comparable across close speeds.

+Thirdly, operators with a wide geographic coverage tend to apply the same retail prices for all their customers (especially residential customers) regardless of the area in which they are located48.